 Development will have regard to its visual impact within its landscape context and the landscape type in which it is situated.
 Development will be assessed to consider whether it is appropriate to the landscape character, amenity and tranquillity within which it is situated, as identified in the Lancashire Landscape Character Assessment, December 2000 or any subsequent update.
+Development will also need to have regard to any impact on valued landscapes.
 In addition:

-- A landscaped buffer of appropriate depth and species will be provided for development that impacts upon land in or adjacent to the Countryside, and wherever necessary includes advanced planting, in order to limit the visual impact of development; - b) Development proposals will ensure that existing landscape features will be conserved, maintained, protected and wherever possible enhanced through increased tree and shrub cover including soft edge / transitional areas of planting;
+- a) A landscaped buffer of appropriate depth and species will be provided for development that impacts upon land in or adjacent to the Countryside, and wherever necessary includes advanced planting, in order to limit the visual impact of development; - Development proposals will ensure that existing landscape features will be conserved, maintained, protected and wherever possible enhanced through increased tree and shrub cover including soft edge / transitional areas of planting; - c) In the event of the loss of landscape features, the impact will be minimised or, where loss is unavoidable, their like-for-like replacements will be provided.
+Where such features,

-- c) In the event of the loss of landscape features, the impact will be minimised or, where loss is unavoidable, their like-for-like replacements will be provided.
-Where such features, including trees, woodlands, hedgerows and field ponds, are lost and replaced, measures will be put in place to manage these new features; - d) Suitable landscape planting of native species, appropriate to its context should be incorporated within or, where appropriate, close to new development.
+- including trees, woodlands, hedgerows and field ponds, are lost and replaced, measures will be put in place to manage these new features; - d) Suitable landscape planting of native species, appropriate to its context should be incorporated within or, where appropriate, close to new development.
 Measures should be put in place for the management of such landscaping.
 Specific consideration should be given to how landscaping schemes will minimise the rate of surface water run-off; - e) Details of the ongoing maintenance of all landscaping areas will be presented for approval by the Council.